edgio-docs/edgio-docs/src/pages/guides/purging.md

 ![purge_the_cache_button](/images/purging/purge_the_cache_button.png)

-You can choose to purge all entries, purge by path, or by surrogate keys.
+You can choose to purge all entries, purge by path, by surrogate keys or by cache hashes.
 You can also save multiple paths in a group if you purge them together regularly:

 ![purge_dialog](/images/purging/dialog.png)